basho-labs/riak-zend-zray/README.md

 ## Uninstallation

-To uninstall this plugin, return to the "Manage Plugins" screen and click the trash can for the item listed as "Riak".
+To uninstall this plugin, return to the "Manage Plugins" screen and click the trash can for the item listed as "Riak KV".

 ## Contributing